RunzeWang0728/League-of-Legends-Analysis/README.md

 # Assessment of Missingness

+The League of Legends game data we use includes the game data of any game in LPL.
+Also, there is no data missingness in the initial data we used.
+Therefore, the missingness of data is not related to the collection of data itself.
+The data missingness in the above table comes from Xiaohu's champion selection and the side he is on.
+The missingness come from the champion he did not choose when he is in a certain split and a certain side, which is a random process.
+Hence, we recognize the missingness is **Missing at Random(MAR)** or **Missing Completely at Random(MCAR)** instead of **Not Missing at Random(NMAR)**.

-In order to determine whether the missing value of Xiaohu is independent under different side and different champion selections, we need to use permutation and TVD to distinguish.
+In order to determine whether the missing value of Xiaohu is independent under different side and different champion selections so that we can measure the missingness is **Missing at Random(MAR)** or **Missing Completely at Random(MCAR)**, we need to use permutation and TVD to distinguish.
 By creating a new column, "xiaohu_missing", it indicates whether Xiaohu's data is missing compared to other players in this row.
 Finally, observe the difference between the two distribution by creating a pivot table and calculating TVD.
 Choosing the variable 'split' as the standard to distinguish if the missing is dependent or independent.

 (Look at the distribution of coli when colx is missing and look at the distribution of coli when colx is not missing.
 Comparing null and non-null 'xiaohu_dpm_per_gpm_avg' distributions for 'split')